-The final nail in the coffin for us considering meat to be the bad boy of nutrition was a huge 2017 study which did not focus on blood cholesterol levels, but rather focused on whether those people who ate butter and eggs died from a heart attack or not.
-What they showed was that eating meat, eggs and butter did not result in heart attacks, however eating starchy carbohydrates did cause heart attacks.
+The final nail in the coffin for us considering meat to be the bad boy of nutrition was a huge 2017 study that did not focus on blood cholesterol levels, but rather focused on whether those people who ate butter and eggs died from a heart attack or not.
+What they showed was that eating meat, eggs, and butter did not result in heart attacks.
+However, eating starchy carbohydrates did cause heart attacks.

 Your heart is not the same as mine